waste-of-kindergarten/xpython37-v0.1/python/Doc/library/io.rst

 .. class:: IOBase

-   The abstract base class for all I/O classes, acting on streams of bytes.
+   The abstract base class for all I/O classes.
-   There is no public constructor.

    This class provides empty abstract implementations for many methods that derived classes can override selectively; the default